xmitur01/SmartBoiler/README.md

 ## Smart plug

-Tp-Link HS110 smart plug has to be connected to your Wi-Fi network by following guid.
+Tp-Link HS110 smart plug has to be connected to your Wi-Fi network by following guid delivered with socket or using terminal see https://python-kasa.readthedocs.io/en/latest/cli.html.